-Things as garlic would always be fresh.
-Today you can buy a version of fresh garlic in a jar or even a tube, but Vietnamese food would not use this as they would only use the fresh garlic due to the taste of ingredients like the fresh garlic vs. those that have been more processed.
+Things like garlic would always be fresh.
+Today you can buy a version of fresh garlic in a jar or even a tube, but Vietnamese food would not use this as they would only use fresh garlic due to the taste of ingredients like fresh garlic vs. those that have been more processed.

 To make good Vietnamese food, you need to do the same – use only fresh ingredients.

-Vietnamese food incorporates the five elements of philosophy known as wood, fire, earth, metal, and water.
-These five elements will touch our senses, such as our sight, hearing, smell, taste, and touch.
+Vietnamese food incorporates the five elements of philosophy: wood, fire, earth, metal, and water.
+These five elements will touch our senses, such as sight, hearing, smell, taste, and touch.
 They also take into account the color and flavor combinations of Vietnamese food.

 Vietnamese food is designed to touch all our five senses when eating.
 In Vietnamese cuisine, the taste for the five elements is vital.
 Many Vietnamese dishes use limes, fish sauce, salt, pepper, vinegar, and sugar.
-This is because each of these ingredients works together with the five taste elements.
+This is because these ingredients work together with the five taste elements.

 To discover more about this, you can read our blog, The Philosophy of Vietnamese Cuisine, by clicking here.
 This blog post goes into more detail and the reasoning behind our five senses and Vietnamese cuisine.

-When you understand this philosophy, you can see how much Vietnamese food will have things as soft and crunchy, sweet and salty, sweet and sour, and a mix of colors.
+When you understand this philosophy, you can see how much Vietnamese food will have soft and crunchy, sweet and salty, sweet and sour, and a mix of colors.

 Vietnamese sauces will use a lot of fish sauce, giving a salty taste.
 Fish sauce is a standard of Vietnamese cooking.
-To find out more about Fish Sauce, read Let’s Talk About Fish Sauce, All About Fish Sauce by clicking here.
+To learn more about Fish Sauce, read Let’s Talk About Fish Sauce, All About Fish Sauce by clicking here.

 You will find vinegar and fresh lime used in Vietnamese food and sugar for the sour taste.
 Vietnamese food does use sugar, and some people are surprised by how much sugar is used, but the good thing about cooking Vietnamese food is you can decide the amount of sugar you put in.

-There are no hidden sugars in the sauces as in a lot of western cooking as the food is pretty straightforward in that it is fresh Ingredients, with a sauce for taste.
-If I want my food to be sugar-free, I will use an alternative sugar as Monk Fruit Sugar to use for my food.
+There are no hidden sugars in the sauces as in a lot of western cooking, as the food is pretty straightforward in that it is fresh Ingredients with a sauce for taste.
+If I want my food to be sugar-free, I will use an alternative sugar, Monk Fruit Sugar to use for my food.

 One complaint many people have about Chinese food is that it is too oily or uses too much oil.
-Vietnamese food uses oil but will use less oil and uses a lot of water in the cooking process.
+Vietnamese food uses oil but uses less oil and uses a lot of water in the cooking process.